-- Define financial statements. - b.
+- a.
+Define financial statements. - b.
 State objectives and qualities of good financial statements. - c.
-State and explain element of financial statements as per the framework for preparation and presentation of financial statements. - d.
-Mention and explain sets of financial statements as per IAS 1. - e.
+State and explain elements of financial statements as per the framework for preparation and presentation of financial statements. - d.
+Mention and explain the set of financial statementsas per IAS 1. - e.
 Prepare statement of income as per guidance of IAS 1. - f.
-Prepare statement of financial position as per guidance of IAS 1.
+Prepare statement of financial position as per guidance of IAS.